rightbit/Conference-Fusion/README.md

 ## To Dos
-- Make Session types dynamic
+- Make Session/panel/presentaion type names dynamic
   - Create flag to include them in the call
+- Make Consignment Sales into an optional module